chrillewoodz/ng-boilerplate/src/app/shared/components/dropdown/DOCUMENTATION.md

 # Inputs

 ###### {any[]} options
-The options of the dropdown, should include a unique
+The options of the dropdown, should include a unique key, a label and a `clickHandler` property.

 - Allowed values: An array with objects
 - Default: `[]`